keeganhk/keeganhk.github.io/_pages/about.md

 The latest trend in the artificial intelligence (AI) era continues to blur the boundaries of different research domains and data modalities.
 In general, I have a broad interest in developing deep learning models to solve various 3D geometry, vision, and graphics problems.
 More recently, I am particularly interested in AI-generated content (AIGC) and virtual/augmented/mixed reality (VR/AR/MR) applications.

 Specifically, in the past few years, my research mainly focuses on the following topics and tasks:
-* 3D Point Cloud Processing
-* Geometric Computing and Modeling
+* 3D Point Cloud Processing; Geometric Computing and Modeling
 * Cross-Modal (2D-3D, Visual-Geometric) Learning
 * Neural Representation, Rendering, and Reconstruction